TomTom-101/toms_agds_proseminar_project/README.md

 through simple statistical methods.
 An existing script for punctuality calculation will be adapted for national data.

+To view just the results, `vignettes/tracking_delays_project_report.Rmd` can be displayed without running all the complete analysis script.
 The code segments to perform the punctuality analysis are stored in `R/`.
 Each segment represents a sub-workflow.
 The segments build on each other and need therefore be executed one after the other, 1 through 5.
-Alternatively, `00_script_consolidation.R` can be executed, which consolidates the different sub-workflows and creates all the necessary data and environment to display the main results, that are shown in `vignettes/tracking_delays_project_report.Rmd`.
+Alternatively, `00_script_consolidation.R` can benexecuted.
 Substantial amount of data is downloaded and processed and therefore patience is needed for the script to run until the end.

 ## Data